curious-containers/curious-containers.github.io/_pages/home.md

 It is now time to stabilize the ecosystem as a major step for longterm reproducibility.
 We are therefore working towards RED 10, the first stable release of the RED file format.
 In addition, we will define a stable CLI for RED Connectors.
 RED 10 and the RED Connector CLI version 1 will be supported by all future releases of the Curious Containers software components in a backwards compatible way.

-### Pre-Release
+### RED 7 Pre-Release

-You can soon expect the RED 10 pre-release version called RED 7.
-A pre-release of the RED connector CLI will be published as version 0.1.
+Our current release RED 7 is a RED 10 pre-release version.
+This version will most likely become RED 10 without any additional changes, provided that we do not detect any error during the testing phase.
+A pre-release of the RED connector CLI 1 is now released as version 0.1.

 ## Machine Learning Workloads